 \ Students scoring 45 or higher on the ASSET Writing Test, 75 or higher on the COMPASS Writing Test, or 19 or higher on the ACT are encouraged to enroll in EN 12003 English Composition I.

-\\ Students scoring 43 or higher on the ASSET Intermediate Algebra Test, 59 or higher on the COMPASS Algebra Test, or 19 or higher on the ACT are encouraged to enroll in MA 14013 Mathematics for Business & Technical Programs or MA 14043 College Algebra.
+\\ Students scoring 43 or higher on the ASSET Intermediate Algebra Test, 53 or higher on the COMPASS Algebra Test, or 21 or higher on the ACT are encouraged to enroll in MA 14043 College Algebra.